Duquesne Minorities and Philosophy (MAP)

 April 26: Dr. Mariana Ortega (Penn State University) gave a presentation titled "Altars for the Living Dead: Shadow Ground, Aesthetic Memory, and the US/Mexico Border" (co-sponsored by Duquesne Women in Philosophy and the Department of Philosophy)

-December 3: Dr. Julian Gill-Peterson (University of Pittsburgh) gave a presentation titled "Trans of Color Studies and the Racial Plasticity of Gender" addressing themes from their new book, Histories of the Transgender Child (University of Minnesota Press, 2018)
+December 3: Dr. Jules Gill-Peterson (University of Pittsburgh) gave a presentation titled "Trans of Color Studies and the Racial Plasticity of Gender" addressing themes from their new book, Histories of the Transgender Child (University of Minnesota Press, 2018)

 February 20: Reading Day on Gender (co-sponsored by Duquesne Women in Philosophy, the English Graduate Organization, and the Center for Women's and Gender Studies)